Can you imagine what the drive-bys are doing that?

 I really do.

-Um this is fascinating.
+But you're on, this is fascinating.

-So here let me sum up Neil's theory.
+So here, let me sum up Neil's theory.

 Sterling's 81, dementia, actuarial tables.

-He's gonna die sooner than later.
+He's going to die sooner than later.

 They've let him dry.